simrenbasra/simys-blog/_posts/2025-06-01-email_genie_part5.md

 #### **Results Wrap Up**

-Overall, there is noticeable overlap between emails across clusters, but this was expected—TF-IDF results had already hinted that emails often touch on multiple general topics.
+Overall, there is noticeable overlap between emails across clusters, but this was expected.
+TF-IDF results had already hinted that emails often touch on multiple general topics.
 This is a common challenge with email data, where a single message can reference operations, legal matters, and financial details all at once.

 Despite this, the clustering results align reasonably well with the initial TF-IDF findings, which suggested three main topic areas: Operations, Legal, and Finance.
 These themes emerged again in both KMeans and HDBSCAN evaluations, indicating that the Sentence Transformer embeddings are capturing some meaningful structure in the data.